(updated daily – courtesy of shredderchess.com)

 Display a single game position

-2) The Chess Tempo Viewer can also demonstrate a board position (or complete game) using ctpgn tags as described here and shown below for the same position.
+This diagram was set with the Chess Tempo Viewer by using ctpgn tags as described here and shown below for the same position using the following tagged FEN text.

 Display an animated game